 Skip Graphic Rugs, Try Solid Bold Rugs

-You’ll still reap the benefits of a striking colorful base for your room, but you’ll also gain the longevity of a rug that can evolve with your décor.
+You’ll still reap the benefits of a colorful base for your room, but you’ll also gain the longevity of a rug that can evolve with your decor.
 And if you’re still craving bold graphic prints, try incorporating them in your pillows, throws, or artwork instead.

 Lucent Rug, West Elm, from $499

 Okay, hear us out.
-We know that granite hasn’t even fully left the design landscape yet, and we’re still cringing at the thought of another brown-hued countertop in the beloved hardy material that’s graced our kitchens for the better half of our lives.
-Maybe we’re not quite ready for granite to come back quite yet, but brands like Fort Standard and Pieces are hard at work to make this material trend again.
+We know that granite hasn’t even fully left the design landscape yet, and we’re still cringing at the thought of another brown-hued countertop in the beloved hardy material that’s graced our kitchens for ages.
+So maybe we’re not quite ready for granite to come back quite yet, but brands like Fort Standard and Pieces are hard at work to make this material trend again.

-Staying far away from countertops—or even kitchens—this time, these brands are instead using the material in smaller objects from candleholders to coffee tables.
+Staying far away from countertops—or even kitchens—this time, these companies are instead using granite in smaller objects, from candleholders to coffee tables.
 And if we’re being honest, we don’t hate it.
-And while our love for terrazzo runs deep, we’re ready to move on from the plethora of iterations on the market and jump on the next big thing.
+While our love for terrazzo runs deep, we’re ready to move on from the plethora of iterations on the market and jump on the next big thing.